oliviathevampire/Maewil/README.md

 * 1,2,3 	  - Select hotbar item
 * Z 		    - Move item to hotbar from inventory
 * X 		    - Move item from hotbar to inventory
-* Space 	  - Attack (undead creatures & static entities)
+* Space 	  - Attack (undead creatures & static entities), When attacking face the way that you want to attack using WASD
 * ESC		    - Pause

 ## People who helped: